About Writer Beware

 - Conflicts of interest.
 Agents who recommend their own paid editing services, or consistently steer clients toward publishing or editing operations they themselves own.
 Fee-charging publishers or independent editors who pay kickbacks for referrals.

 - Unprofessional, deceptive, or exploitative practices.
 Agents who place writers with fee-charging publishers.
-Publishers that conceal their fees, or pay net profit royalties, or turn authors into customers by pressuring them to buy their own books.
+Publishers that conceal or misrepresent their fees, or pay net profit royalties, or turn authors into customers by pressuring them to buy their own books.
 Independent editors who claim that manuscripts must be “professionally” edited in order to be competitive.
 Marketing companies that sell PR services of questionable value (such as press releases and book trailers) at inflated prices.

 - Nonperformance.
 Agents who fail to submit clients’ manuscripts, or who’ve been in business for years and still have no sales.
 Publishers that breach contractual obligations, fail to publish books, or fail to pay royalties.
 Independent editors or marketing services that take clients’ money and don’t deliver, or deliver substandard products.